fatbuildrctl command

 --uri=URI

-URI of Fatbuildr server (default: dbus://system/default).
+URI of Fatbuildr server (default: dbus://system/default or $FATBUILDR_URI environment variable if defined).
 Accepted schemes are dbus, when interacting with local fatbuildrd service on D-Bus, or http(s) when interacting with potentially remote fatbuildrweb proxy (ex: http://build.host/prod).

 When connecting to fatbuildrweb started in mono-instance mode, the URI does not contain the fatbuildrd instance name.
 In this case, the URI can be as simple as http://build.host.